Shaba I: Invasion continues

 The perception of the rebels' power increased as reports suggested they were beginning to provide social assistance to local people in the Shaba province.
 The FNLC began to establish a regional administration and to distribute identity cards for a nation called "The Democratic Republic of the Congo".
 According to later reports from missionaries in the area, the rebels, whose primary agenda was freedom from Mobutu, not ethnic or tribal warfare, were welcomed by locals in Katanga.

 The government held a poorly-attended rally in a Kinshasa stadium.
-Soldiers prevented the already-small crowd from leaving afterward, and the rally ended when the crowd refused to applaud."Zaire's 'most gigantic demonstration' is half-filled stadium and few cheers", Boston Globe (AP), 4 April 1977, p.
-2; accessed via ProQuest.
+Soldiers prevented the already-small crowd from leaving afterward, and the rally ended when the crowd refused to applaud.

 Zaire launched bombing raids in the area, which it said were targeting the invaders.
 The Zairian Air Force used Mirage jets from France to bomb Kisengi, which it called the headquarters for the rebel uprising.
-Along with other residents, 28 missionaries from Britain, Australia, Canada, New Zealand, France, Belgium, Italy and Spain fled from the bombing raids, eventually taking refuge in Angola."Zaire Refugees Saw No Cubans, Angolans", Hartford Courant, 1 May 1977; accessed via ProQuest.
+Along with other residents, 28 missionaries from Britain, Australia, Canada, New Zealand, France, Belgium, Italy and Spain fled from the bombing raids, eventually taking refuge in Angola.

 Angola reported that Zaire had bombed its towns of Shilumbo and Camafuafa.

-The Zairian military claimed to have killed Russian, Portuguese and Cuban soldiers participating in the invasion."Killed Portuguese, Russians and Cubans, Zaire Chief of Staff Says", Los Angeles Times, 3 April 1977, p.
-A22; accessed via ProQuest.
+The Zairian military claimed to have killed Russian, Portuguese and Cuban soldiers participating in the invasion.
 Zaire cut diplomatic ties with Cuba and then the Soviet Union.

-On a diplomatic visit to Washington, DC, Egyptian President Anwar Sadat emphasised that claim to Carter, who maintained throughout the conflict that there was no evidence of outside involvement."'It will Definitely Not Have an Adverse Impact on Jobs...'", Washington Post, 23 April 1977; accessed via ProQuest.
+On a diplomatic visit to Washington, DC, Egyptian President Anwar Sadat emphasised that claim to Carter, who maintained throughout the conflict that there was no evidence of outside involvement.
 King Hassan II of Morocco said he had "absolutely certain" proof that Cuban soldiers were fighting in Shaba.

 Andrew Young, the US ambassador to the United Nations, urged calm by saying "Americans shouldn't get paranoid about communism" in Africa.